 23 “Be glad then, you children of Tzion, And rejoice in Yahweh your Elohim; For He has given you the former rain faithfully, And He will cause the rain to come down for you — The former rain, And the latter rain in the first month.”

 Why do the latter rains fall in the first month?
-First we need to realize that the land of Israel is semi-tropical, and essentially has only two seasons: a hot dry summer, and a wet winter.
-In between these two extremes lie two short periods of transition, which are when the feasts take place.
-The earlier rains begin after summer ends, around the fall feast season.
+Perhaps it is because it is written from the point of view (or perspective) of the barley.
+Barley is a winter plant, and it germinates after the end of the summer growing season.
+The land of Israel is semi-tropical, and essentially has only two seasons: a hot dry summer, and a cool wet winter.
+The earlier rains begin after summer ends, and the summer harvests are over.
+That is also when the barley germinates.
 This means that the latter rains fall closer to the first month, when the year begins.

-But what is Joel speaking of here?
-Is rain more than just rain?
+But what is the symbolism here?
+Is rain perhaps symbolic of more than just rain?
 In Joel 2:23, the word for the early rain is מוֹרֶה (moreh), which is also the word for a teacher, or a teaching (i.e., instruction).

 OT: 4175 mowreh (mo-reh’); from OT: 3384; an archer; also teacher or teaching; also the early rain [see OT: 3138].